 Protected fossil sites provide opportunities for scientific advancement, regional educational and recreational programs and community involvement.
-They contribute to raising awareness of local fossil resources and foster a local stewardship ethic for fossils and developing geological and fossil tourism.
+Sites raise awareness of local fossil resources, foster a local stewardship ethic for fossils and can encourage geological and fossil tourism.

 Development of sites for tourism and recreational activities have significant positive impacts for communities and regions by:

-The protection of fossil sites may be considered where it is demonstrated that the sites are significant for scientific, educational, cultural, recreational and economic reasons, or are threatened by exploitation or development.
+The protection of fossil sites may be considered when sites are significant for scientific, educational, cultural, recreational and economic reasons, or are threatened by exploitation or development.

 Some sites may not require the exclusion of all other uses, but warrant enhanced or special management to conserve, or optimize the use of, the fossil values on the site.